MoniMurray/piano-teacher/README.md

 The user is required to:

- select a radio button to specify if they would like to take this lesson In Person or Online; indicate, by ticking a checkbox, whether they have previous experience taking piano lessons; and, use a radio button selection to specify whether the user is an Adult signing up for lessons for themselves, or whether the user is a Parent signing up for lessons for their child.
-Each of these sections are required and a user will be prompted to complete any of these sections left blank on clicking 'Book Your Lesson'.
+- select a radio button to specify if they would like to take this lesson In Person or Online;
+- indicate, by ticking a checkbox, whether they have previous experience taking piano lessons; and,
+- use a radio button selection to specify whether the user is an Adult signing up for lessons for themselves, or whether the user is a Parent signing up for lessons for their child.

+Each of the above user inputs are required, and a user will be prompted to complete any of these sections left blank on clicking 'Book Your Lesson'.

 The user will submit their information via the 'Book Your Lesson' submit button.
 The submit button also contains a hover feature which causes it to change colour on mouse hovering over it.

 The html for this page is contained in get-in-touch.html, with CSS code contained in the style.css file.